ioccc-src/winner/faq.md

 If the entry requires gcc and you did not explicitly install gcc in macOS you will not be able to run or use these entries.
 This is because macOS gcc is actually clang, even `/usr/bin/gcc`.

-That being said many (if not most) of these entries have been fixed and some others will be looked at, when found.
+That being said many (if not most) of these entries have been fixed.

 In some cases the [bugs.html](bugs.html) file may note a known macOS problem with an entry.
 Should you manage to port the entry, and assuming your changes